-The placement is according to the study plan placed in the fourth period for second and third year students.
+The placements are, according to the study plan, placed in the fourth period for second and third year students.
 This is more of a recommendation than a rule.
-The student can flex and decide to do the work placement during other times of the year, for example during the summer or whenever it fits into the individual study plan or life situation.
+The student can flex and decide to do the work placements during other times of the year, for example during the summer or whenever it fits into the individual study plan or life situation.

 Eligible work placements should always be related to the field of study.
 For the more generic or basic placement (work placement 1) this is the only criteria (customer service and various office work do count).

 The more professionally oriented or advanced placement period (work placement 2) requires a placement where the student can specialize according to his/hers competence area (major).
 This means that the work should support and relate to the student’s major (specialization) (logistics, marketing, tourism or financial management).
 The work tasks should on top of this the have a degree of self-directedness and own responsibility.